Podcast: Play in new window | Download

 In general though, I would say the majority do better adding dairy and nuts more cautiously.

 Okay by now you might be thinking geez Rayzel, okay so you’re basically saying as long as I eat sawdust I’ll be fine.
 It’s really not all bad.
-I will have a whole article JUST on What CAN You Eat On Phase 3 in the near future.

 #5 Keeping Weight 2 lbs Within Your LDW